 - Students will complete a substantial research and writing project before the end of the program.
 This requirement may be satisfied by a seminar or independent research project guided by a faculty member or drafting or advanced legal writing course and provides the students an opportunity to work closely with a member of the faculty and to tackle sophisticated legal issues in American law.

 American Business Law LL.M. students are able to take advantage of the rich collection of business law courses offered at New York Law School.
-From among these courses students are required to select one specialization, by taking 3 courses (at least 10 credits) in a specific area of law.
+From among these courses students are offered an opportunity to select one specialization, by taking 3 courses (at least 10 credits) in a specific area of law.
 Students are able to choose this concentration from among a wide variety of courses and will work with the Program Director and the Office of Academic Affairs to construct a carefully individualized curriculum.

 Concentrations for students in the American Business Law LL.M. program include: